myelintek/documentation/content/keras_dog_breed.rst

 .. image:: ../_static/tutorial/new_dogbreed_dataset.png

-Click into 'Dogs vs Cats', we can see the dataset space window, click the 'Upload' button in order to upload the archive file that we just download.
+Click into 'Dog Breed Identification', we can see the dataset bucket window.

+Click the 'Upload' button in order to upload the archive file that we just download.

 .. image:: ../_static/tutorial/upload_dogbreed_button.png